 Note: The pepper will be for you to choose.
 It could either be raw pepper, pepper sauce or just simply, cayenne pepper.

-Season with ½ tbsp geera, oregano, paprika and 3 leaves chadon beni and ¼ tsp salt.
+Season with ½ tablespoon geera, oregano, paprika and 3 leaves chadon beni and ¼ teaspoon salt.
 Mix well.

 Brush oil on the wax paper then place fish crust side up.

 Herb Crusted Fish

 - 3 slices swai fillets or any other sliced fish of choice